 An immersion-style curriculum that builds language skills for students who may be interested in reaching Goethe-Zertifikat B1 proficiency.
 Classes in the G-series are a good choice for those learning German for academic or professional reasons, experienced language learners, or students looking for an accelerated pace and stimulating learning environment.

-To determine which level course to take, you can complete an online placement exam.
-We offer three different exam levels.
+To determine which level course to take, you can complete a Language Assessment We offer three different exam levels.
 Please note the "Schritte" level (Einstufung) when you are finished.

 See attached chart for classes and course levels.